rax-maas/blueflood/index.md

 You send metrics to the ingestion service.
 You query your metrics from the Query service.
 And in the background, rollups are batch-processed offline so that queries for large time-periods are returned quickly.

-Blueflood was created by the [Rackspace Monitoring](http://www.rackspace.com/cloud/monitoring) team at [Rackspace](http://www.rackspace.com/) to manage raw metrics generated from the Cloud Monitoring system.
+Blueflood was created by the [Rackspace Monitoring](http://www.rackspace.com/cloud/monitoring) team at [Rackspace](http://www.rackspace.com/) to manage raw metrics generated from the Rackspace Monitoring system.
 Blueflood is now largely promoted by the [Rackspace Metrics](https://www.rackspace.com/knowledge_center/article/rackspace-metrics-overview) team which provides Blueflood-as-a-Service as a free service (yes, really -- just [talk to us] [talk-to-us]).
 Since making the product open source, several other large companies have begun using the tool.

 Blueflood is an open source under the [Apache 2.0 license] [license].